BarRaiser

 2. Rework your job descriptions

 One way to do this is to add a section on the job listing that asks for specific qualifications.
 This will help ensure that only candidates who meet the requirements are considered for the position.
-You can also add a statement about how the company values diversity in order to discourage any feelings of bias.
+You can also add a statement about how the company values diversity to discourage any feelings of hiring bias.

 3. Define diversity and set goals